microsoft/api-guidelines/graph/patterns/upsert.md

 ## Solution

-The solution is to use an `UPSERT` pattern, to solve for the non-idempotent creation and client-provided naming problems.
+The solution is to use an `Upsert` pattern, to solve for the non-idempotent creation and client-provided naming problems.

-* For IaC scenarios, resources must use `UPSERT` semantics with an [alternate key](./alternate-key.md):
+* For IaC scenarios, resources must use `Upsert` semantics with an [alternate key](./alternate-key.md):
   * Use `PATCH` with a client-provided alternate key.
   * For a non-existent resource (specified by the alternate key) the service must handle this as a "create".
 As part of creation, the service must still generate the primary key value.
   * For an existing resource (specified by the alternate key) the service must handle this as an "update.
   * Any new alternate key, used for IaC scenarios, should be called `uniqueName`, if there isn't already an existing property that could be used as an alternate key.
 * NOTE: the service must also support `GET` using the alternate key pattern.
 * For consistent CRUD Microsoft Graph behaviors, all resources, **including** resources used in IaC scenarios, should use `POST` and a service-generated primary key, per existing guidelines, and support `GET`, `PATCH` and `DELETE` using the primary key.
-* If a service does not support `UPSERT`, then a `PATCH` call against a non-existent resource must result in an HTTP "409 conflict" error.
+* If a service does not support `Upsert`, then a `PATCH` call against a non-existent resource must result in an HTTP "409 conflict" error.

-This solution allows for existing resources that follow Microsoft Graph conventions for CRUD operations to add `UPSERT` without impacting existing apps or functionality.
+This solution allows for existing resources that follow Microsoft Graph conventions for CRUD operations to add `Upsert` without impacting existing apps or functionality.

-Ideally, all new entity types should support an `UPSERT` mechanism, especially if the resource is likely be used in IaC scenarios.
+Ideally, all new entity types should support an `Upsert` mechanism, especially where they support control-plane APIs, or are used in admin style or IaC scenarios.

 ## When to use this pattern